taosdata/TDengine/docs-en/14-reference/07-tdinsight/index.md

 Currently, only the number of logins per minute is reported.

-### taosAdapter
+### Monitoring taosAdapter

 ![taosadapter](./assets/TDinsight-8-taosadapter.png)

-Support taosAdapter request statistics and status details.
+Support monitoring taosAdapter request statistics and status details.
 Includes.

 1. **http_request**: contains the total number of requests, the number of failed requests, and the number of requests being processed
 2. **top 3 request endpoint**: data of the top 3 requests by endpoint group